robertsdotpm/coinbend/README.md

 > So then ... there's no real documentation?
 Unfortunately no. As you can see: there's a lot of modules and a lot of code and I'm still the only developer but its definitely on my todo list.

 Papers:
-Coinbend white paper - www.coinbend.com/whitepaper.pdf
+* Coinbend white paper - www.coinbend.com/whitepaper.pdf
-Timechain white paper - www.roberts.pm/timechain
+* Timechain white paper - www.roberts.pm/timechain

 ### Development
 Want to contribute?
 Great!

 Contract me at matthew@roberts.pm if you need any help.
+Also, I'm still looking for a partner who wants to team up and help me get this to beta.

 ### License
 There's no license yet but all the code will be release under LGPL soon (when I have time.)
 The UI won't be released under an open source license but it will be free to use and download.